Bee Cave, Texas: Police

+Government

+Bee Cave has a council–manager form of government.
+As of 2020, the mayor of Bee Cave is Kara King.

 Education

 Bee Cave is served by the Lake Travis Independent School District.
 Three elementary schools, Bee Cave Elementary School in Bee Cave, Lake Pointe Elementary School in an unincorporated area, and Lakeway Elementary School in Lakeway, serve Bee Cave and sections of Lakeway.
-Lake Travis Middle School and Bee Cave Middle School serve most of Bee Cave while Hudson Bend Middle School serves portions to the northwest; both schools are in unincorporated areas.
+Lake Travis Middle School and Bee Cave Middle School serve most of Bee Cave, while Hudson Bend Middle School serves portions to the northwest; both schools are in unincorporated areas.
 Lake Travis High School, in an unincorporated area, serves all of Bee Cave.

 Lake Travis Middle School served the entirety of Bee Cave until 2019, when Bee Cave Middle School began operations.
 It is now served by both schools.

 In popular culture

-In 2007, the Texas Legislature declared the West Pole of the Earth to be located in Bee Cave.
+In 2007, the Texas Legislature declared the "West Pole of the Earth" to be located in Bee Cave.

-The canonical birth place of The Engineer (voiced by Grant Goodeve) from Valve's Team Fortress 2 is in Bee Cave.
+Bee Cave is the canonical birthplace of Dr. Dell Conagher, known in-game as "The Engineer", from Valve's Team Fortress 2 (voiced by Grant Goodeve).